 This article provides information about required permissions and software requirements for ApexSQL Audit installation.

-ApexSQL Audit requires Windows administrator permissions for installation in order to properly setup application service, reporting application, and its access to the Central Repository Database.
+ApexSQL Audit requires Windows administrator permissions for installation in order to properly setup all of its components and its access to the Central Repository Database.

 ApexSQL Audit GUI does not require any special permissions on the local machine where the central instance is running, as it communicates with the installed service which has received appropriate permissions during the installation.